What Is The Magnetosphere?

 Why is the magnetosphere important?

-The magnetosphere is a protective field around the earth, shielding the solar wind constantly streaming toward Earth.
+The magnetosphere is a protective field around the Earth, shielding the solar wind constantly streaming toward Earth.
 Typically, the solar wind moves supersonically at about 400 kilometers per second.
-The solar wind primarily comprises protons and electrons-charged particles streaming out from the Sun.
+The solar wind primarily comprises protons and electrons-charged particles streaming from the Sun.
 Some of those particles have very high energies radiation energies.
 They can damage astronauts and spacecraft.

 • The solar wind would blow the atmosphere away, and liquid water could not exist on the surface without an atmosphere.
-So, It is the magnetosphere that protects the earth from this damage.
+So, It is the magnetosphere that protects the Earth from this damage.

 More Articles: